christianelydayrit/PyInventory/README.md

 Inventory Management System with GUI
 This Python-based inventory management system features a graphical user interface (GUI) and a local database to store items.
+I developed this project in my 3rd year as a way to practice and improve my Python skills.

 The application allows users to:
 Add, remove, search, and update items in the inventory.